Predoctoral Summer Workshop

 - What do you hope to achieve as a result of attending the workshop?

-- Two letters of recommendation.
-One letter should be from your primary adviser/dissertation chair; both should emphasize your fit for this workshop
+- Two confidential letters of recommendation.
+One letter should be from your primary adviser/dissertation chair; both should emphasize your strengths and fit for this workshop

 Note: All application documents—including letters of recommendation—must be submitted as PDFs.